-CERTIFICATE OF TRAINING AND COMPETENCY UNIT TRANSCRIPT
+CERTIFICATE OF COMPLETION AND TRANSCRIPT

-Students successfully exiting a School of Career Education program will receive a Competency unit transcript.
-In addition to the competency unit transcript, students successfully completing the coursework associated with the required class hours receive a Certificate of Training.
-Students can expect to receive competency unit transcript and/or Certificate of Training within 30 to 45 days from the completion of the program.
+Students successfully exiting a School of Career Education program will receive a Certificate of Completion.
+In addition to the Certificate of Completion, students may request a transcript containing the program of study, courses completed with corresponding grades, period of enrollment, and credential awarded.
+Students can expect to receive a Certificate of Completion within 30 days from the completion of the program.